silverstripe/silverstripe-framework/docs/en/01_Tutorials/01_Building_A_Basic_Site.md

 	<% end_if %>

 ```

+The `if` block only includes the code inside it if the condition is true.
+In this case, it checks for the existence of
 *Menu(2)*.
 If it exists then the code inside will be processed and the menu will be shown.
 Otherwise the code will not
 be processed and the menu will not be shown.